tzcnt/serde_json_any_key/README.md

 Serialization is implemented for any type that implements IntoIterator<Item=(K,V)>, IntoIterator<Item=&(K,V)>, or IntoIterator<Item=(&K,&V)>.
 Deserialization is implemented for any type that implements FromIterator<(K,V)>.

-Serialization of structs with nested maps is supported via the following attributes:
+De/serialization of structs with nested maps is supported via the following attributes:
 #[serde(with = "any_key_vec")]
 #[serde(with = "any_key_map")]